waldyrious/sequelize/docs/manual/core-concepts/model-basics.md

       // This is the column name of the referenced model
       key: 'id',

-      // With PostgreSQL, it is optionally possible to declare when to check the foreign key constraint, passing the Deferrable type.
+      // With Postgres, it is optionally possible to declare when to check the foreign key constraint, passing the Deferrable type.
       deferrable: Deferrable.INITIALLY_IMMEDIATE
       // Options:
       // - `Deferrable.INITIALLY_IMMEDIATE` - Immediately check the foreign key constraints